 Age: Dec. at 33 (1968-2001)

-Birthplace: Lockport, New York, United States of Americasee more on Timothy McVeigh
+Birthplace: Lockport, New York, United States of America

-Joseph Michael Swango is an American serial killer and former licensed physician.
-It is estimated that Swango has been involved in as many as 60 fatal poisonings of patients and colleagues, though he only admitted to causing four deaths.
-He was sentenced to three consecutive life terms without the possibility of parole, and is serving that sentence at the ADX Florence supermax prison in Florence, Colorado. ...more on Wikipedia
+Joseph Michael Swango (born October 21, 1954) is an American licensed physician and an admitted serial killer.
+Swango has been estimated to have been involved in as many as 60 fatal poisonings of patients and colleagues, though he only admitted to causing four deaths.
+He was sentenced in 2000 to three consecutive life terms without the possibility of parole, and is serving that sentence at the ADX Florence supermax prison near Florence, Colorado. ...more on Wikipedia

 Age: Dec. at 69 (1938-2007)